 These grades are based first and foremost on production.
 Other factors were taken into consideration, but the primary goal is figuring out how successful teams were at identifying talent.

-The 2018 NFL Draft re-grade heads to the AFC West.
+The 2019 NFL Draft re-grade nears its conclusion as it moves to the AFC West.

 *All stats courtesy of pro-football-reference.com and accurate through the end of the 2019 season.

 Picks: TE Noah Fant (20th overall), OG Dalton Risner (41), QB Drew Lock (42), DT Dre’Mont Jones (71), LB Justin Hollins (156), WR Juwann Winfree (187)

 Risner was inserted into the starting lineup right away and did not miss a game in his rookie season.
 He played 96% of Denver’s offensive snaps and an additional 58 snaps on special teams.
 Risner was called for three penalties all season, none of which were holds.
 The rest of the Broncos’ draft class made one more start combined than Risner did on his own.

 Somebody usually catches a bad break when a team drafts well in the first four rounds like Denver did.
 Hollins compiled 21 tackles, two quarterback hits and a sack in 15 appearances in 2019.
 About a third of his playing time came on special teams.
 The Broncos waived Hollins during final roster cuts in 2020, and he was claimed by the Rams the next day.

 Both Fant and Risner made the All-Rookie team with Fant hauling in 40 passes for 562 yards and three touchdowns.
 A thumb injury forced Lock to begin his career on injured reserve but Denver won four of the five games he started, cementing him as the guy under center moving forward.
 Jones contributed 3.5 sacks and an interception in 14 games.
 Early returns suggest the Broncos hit on all four of their top-150 picks.